ChipFlow/docs/docs/source/tutorial-intro-chipflow-platform.rst

     make board-load-software-ulx3s
     make board-load-ulx3s

 Your board should now be running.
-For us to check thay it's working, we can connect to it via its serial port:
+For us to check that it's working, we can connect to it via its serial port:

 Connecting to your board on macOS